 - Guest Posts

 By taking the research that you have already put time into and releasing it like other media assets that can perform well in search, you expand the reach of your original work and generate more SEO leads over time.
-Additionally, including that media on the page with your original article can help your article rank more highly in search, as Google prioritizes content that includes rich media.
+Additionally, including that media on the page with your original article can help your article rank more highly in search, as Google prioritises content that includes rich media.

 You can use tools such as:

-Don’t Forget About Your Social Media
+Don’t Forget About Your Social Media.

-Even if your focus is on generating SEO leads and not necessarily on growing your social media following, it is important to remember that the two should go hand-in-hand.
+Even if your focus is on generating SEO leads and not necessarily growing your social media following, it is important to remember that the two should go hand-in-hand.
 Social media can be a great platform for networking and growing awareness.
-Social media can be a great platform for distributing your content, securing new backlinks, and generally generating opportunities that will benefit your search engine optimization in the future.
+Social media can be a great platform for distributing your content, securing new backlinks, and generally generating opportunities that will benefit your search engine optimisation in the future.
 Remember — Google and other search engines take social media presence into account when ranking websites.
 It may not play as large of a role as your content and backlinks, but it does have a measurable effect.
-Beyond that, fostering a social media following will have a long-term impact on your search optimization efforts.
+Beyond that, fostering a social media following will have a long-term impact on your search optimisation efforts.

 Update Existing Content That Has Performed